 AI, algorithmic, and automation risks and harms taxonomy

-The creation of a clear, useful, and accessible taxonomy of AI, algorithmic, and automation risks and harms.
+The creation of a general purpose, open taxonomy of AI, algorithmic, and automation risks and harms.

 Clear, understandable, usable, and practical